brisket/brisket/docs/brisket.requestobject.md

 A boolean that let's you know if the current request was **NOT** triggered by a user click e.g. forward/back button press.

 ### request.path
-The path of the URL with a preceding "/" e.g. "/path/to/route".
+The path of the URL with a preceding '/' e.g. '/path/to/route'.

 ### request.protocol
-The protocol scheme of the URL, **NOT** including the ":" e.g. "http", "https".
+The protocol scheme of the URL, **NOT** including the ':' e.g. 'http', 'https'.

 ### request.query
 An object with the parsed values from the query string.
 It is the same as express' request.query.